pulumi/docs/pulumi-hugo/themes/default/content/crosswalk/kubernetes.md

 ---
-title: Modern Infrastructure as Code for Kubernetes with Pulumi
+title: Universal Infrastructure as Code for Kubernetes with Pulumi
 layout: kubernetes

 meta_title: Production-Ready Kubernetes for Teams